 - Ecommerce automation eliminates busywork.
 Automate purchasing, fulfillment, returns, refunds, and other workflows to reduce overhead costs and manual data entry.

-- Ecommerce automation helps you expand your business.
+- Ecommerce automation helps your business expand.
 Enter new markets and open new sales channels knowing setup is easy and, in many ways, automatic.

 - Ecommerce automation puts time back in your day for business development.
 As your ecommerce organization grows, you can recycle saved time for more strategic decisions around shipping vendors, supplier negotiations, product expansions, and more.